vijayvulava/geochem/_sources/12PeriodicTable.md

 3. Electrons will not pair in degenerate (equal energy) orbitals if an empty orbital is available.
 4. The electrons will first be added singly to each available orbital for each set of orbitals ($s$, $p$, $d$, $f$).
 After all the orbitals in a set have a single set of a single electron, subsequent electrons can enter these orbitals if they have the opposite spin.
 5. Atoms attain maximum stability when the available orbitals are completely-filled, half-filled, or empty.
-6. Orbitals will fill in the order indicated shown in Fig. {numref}`orbital-order`, which provides a simple way for you to remember the proper order.
+6. Orbitals will fill in the order indicated shown in {numref}`orbital-order`, which provides a simple way for you to remember the proper order.

 ```